 The Dutch Hospital shopping precinct

-The former 17th century Colombo Dutch Hospital has been restored and transformed into Colombo’s finest shopping, entertainment and pedestrian precinct.
+The former 17th-century Colombo Dutch Hospital has been restored and transformed into Colombo’s finest shopping, entertainment, and pedestrian precinct.
 It was ceremonially inaugurated by the minister of economic development on 2nd December 2011.
 It was ceremonially inaugurated by the minister of economic development on 2nd December 2011.
-One can experience an exclusive shopping experience, where one can shop, wine and dine or just stroll along, marvelling at the Colonial Architecture of possibly one of the city’s oldest heritage sites.
+One can experience an exclusive shopping experience, where one can shop, wine, and dine or just stroll along, marvelling at the Colonial Architecture of possibly one of the city’s oldest heritage sites.

 Payment is accepted only in Foreign Currency.
-Passengers arriving in Sri Lanka could also buy their requirements of duty-free liquor from the duty-free counter which is situated after immigration checkpoint.
+Passengers arriving in Sri Lanka could also buy their requirements of duty-free liquor from the duty-free counter which is situated after the immigration checkpoint.

 - Leather Collection

 - Majestic City

 Why you should book a Sri Lanka shopping tour with Serendipity tours?

 Seerendipity tour is an entirely locally owned travel company with a head office in Colombo.
 The highly experienced local staff is a key strength of Seerendipity tours and they can plan your dream holiday to Sri Lanka.

 Best price for your Sri Lanka vacation packages

 When you book a tour with us, you directly book the tour with the local company, which means there are no middlemen and therefore you can guarantee the best price.
 Simply get in touch with us and let us know when you travel and what you like to see.